arkrow/PyMusicLooper/README.md

   -e, --export          export the song into intro, loop and outro files (WAV
                         format).
   --preserve-tags       export with the track's original tags.
-  -j, --json            export the loop points (in samples) to a JSON file in
+  -j, --json            export the loop points (in samples) to a JSON text
-                        the song's directory.
+                        file in the song's directory.
-  -b, --batch           batch process all the files within the given path
-                        (usage with export args [-e] or [-j] only).
   -r, --recursive       process directories and their contents recursively
-                        (usage with [-b/--batch] only).
+                        (has an effect only if the given path is a directory).
   -n N_JOBS, --n-jobs N_JOBS
-                        number of parallel jobs to use for batch processing;
+                        number of files to batch process at a time (default:
-                        specify -1 to use all cores (default: 1).
-WARNING: changing the value will also result in higher memory consumption.
+                        1).
+WARNING: greater values result in higher memory consumption.

-Parameter adjustment:
+General Options:
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         specify a different output directory.
   -m MIN_DURATION_MULTIPLIER, --min-duration-multiplier MIN_DURATION_MULTIPLIER